pickled-git/born2beroot/Evaluation.md

         ```

     - Try to run a command via sudo and see if the files above have been updated.
-    - Check that the UFW program is installed on your VM and that is working properly `dpkg -l | grep ufw -`or `sudo ufw status`.
+    - Check that the UFW program is installed on your VM and that is working properly `sudo ufw status`.
     - List the active rule in UFW.
 A rule must exist for port 4242 `sudo ufw status numbered`.
     - Add a new rule to open port 8080 `sudo ufw allow 8080`.
     - Check that it has been added to the active rules `sudo ufw status numbered`.